What You Didn’t Know About Costco’s $5.99 Pumpkin Pie

 It’s a lot of pie

 When it comes to its offerings, Costco tends to go big, and its pumpkin pie is no exception.
-Each pie measures a full foot in diameter and weighs in at 58 grams—that’s more than three and a half pounds!
+Each pie measures a full foot in diameter and weighs in at 58 ounces—that’s more than three and a half pounds!
 If you’re serving a hungry crowd on Thanksgiving, this mega-pastry provides more than enough bang for your buck.
 Especially if you feel that cooking Thanksgiving dinner is hard enough and you don’t want to stress about dessert, consider adding it to your list.
 For just $5.99, you’ll get all the pie with none of the stress of buying, blending, and baking ingredients.
+And this year, Costco is able to provide us an iota of happiness—the pie is already back in stores!
+Check out these things you won’t see in Costco anymore.

 Once just isn’t enough